 Ensure contact with both parents is maintained.
 Parents need to co-operate and ensure that the child stays in regular contact with both of them.
 For example, when the child is in the custody of one parent (and subject to court-ordered custody and access stipulations), the other parent should strive to keep in touch through visits, phone calls, emails and even Skype sessions.

 Enlist help from others.
 Parents who are separated and divorcing may need help in trying to reduce the stress and turbulence that becomes a part of the child’s new reality.
 Support of all types can come from family and friends, health care and mental health professionals, support groups, family mediators, and various family service agencies and community resources.

 Give the child time.
 Any change involves adjustment; it is important that parents do not pressure the child either directly or implicitly.

-For children, dealing with the upheaval surrounding their parents’ separation and divorce will never be “easy”, but parents can do their best to help smooth over the difficult path.
+For children, dealing with the upheaval surrounding their parents’ separation and divorce will never be “easy”, but parents can do their best to help make the transition easier for children after a divorce.